hangnguyen81/hangnguyen81/README.md

 ### Hi there 👋

-I was former IT teacher in college.
-After 6 years of staying out-of-IT-field, I decide to come back and I want to become a professional developer.
-Technique is changing everyday, therefore I am updating and upgrading my knowledge and skills currently.
-- 🌱 Interested fields: Web Development, Data Analysis and Management.
+I am on the way to shapen my career as a professional software developer! 🌱 My interested fields: Web Development, Data Analysis and Management.

 **IT Skills:**
 * Front-end development: HTML, CSS (SASS), Javascript, React, Redux, Bootstrap5